 Another master-key-establishment method enables authorized users to enter multiple, separate 168-bit key parts into the cryptographic engine.
 As each part is entered, that part is exclusive-ORed with the contents of the new master-key register.
-When all parts have been accumulated, a separate command is issued to promote the contents of the current master-key register to the old master-key register, and to promote the contents of the new master-key register.
+When all parts have been accumulated, a separate command is issued to promote the contents of the current master-key register to the old master-key register, and to promote the contents of the new master-key register to the current master-key register.